- Societal role

-In addition, the Commission supports the Member States and the civil society by commissioning studies on relevant topics, such as a study on the EU Physical Activity Guidelines and a study on physical activity at the workplace.
+In addition, the Commission supports the Member States and the civil society by commissioning studies, such as a study on the EU Physical Activity Guidelines and a study on physical activity at the workplace.

-DG EAC has also been responsible for supporting projects in the field of physical activity in since 2009, and has included the promotion of HEPA as one of the priorities of the Erasmus+ programme, as well as part of the 2013-2017 European Statistical Programme for Sport.
+DG EAC has included the promotion of HEPA as one of the priorities of the Erasmus+ programme.

-In December 2017, the Commission organised a seminar on "Encouraging Participation in Sport and Physical Activity", bringing together all projects on this topic co-funded by the EU from 2014 to 2016 under the sport chapter of the Erasmus+ programme, to exchange ideas, best practices, share case studies, and find possible synergies across the programme.
+The Commission has organised a seminar on "Encouraging Participation in Sport and Physical Activity", bringing together project co-funded by the EU from 2014 to 2016 under the sport chapter of the Erasmus+ programme, to exchange ideas, best practices, share case studies, and find possible synergies across the programme.

 The Commission will continue to support the Member States in implementing the Council Recommendation on HEPA at national level, and to promote the functioning of the associated monitoring framework.